jlan84/linear-algebra-assignment/sprint.md

 ======================================
 1. Create a random 3 x 3 matrix as rand_matrix
 2. Add a column to the matrix to make it a 3 x 4 populating it with 2 * the first column
-3. Calculate the rank of the matrix
+3. Calculate the rank of the matrix.
+This should be a number.

 Extra Credit (> 2 dimensional data, yes this is used!
 Look in to tensors)